 Perfect If You Are | Looking for a book on minimalist parenting.

-Reviews | “For any parents who feel overwhelmed with clutter in their homes, their schedules, or their brains (that is, just about every parent!), Minimalist Parenting is an invaluable guide to making family life more serene—and more fun.” —Gretchen Rubin
+Review | “For any parents who feel overwhelmed with clutter in their homes, their schedules, or their brains (that is, just about every parent!), Minimalist Parenting is an invaluable guide to making family life more serene—and more fun.” —Gretchen Rubin

-12. Clutterfree With Kids by Joshua Becker
+15. Clutterfree With Kids

-What We Love | Joshua Becker’s Clutterfree With Kids is the perfect tool for any parent needing clutter management assistance.
+What We Love | Joshua Becker’s “Clutterfree With Kids” is the perfect tool for any parent needing clutter management assistance.
 Becker’s practical solutions and inspirational stories are the result of his family’s journey towards minimalist living.
 Along with his wife, son, and daughter, the Arizona-dwellers exemplify how “the best things in life aren’t things.”
-Their story of decluttering for the sake of developing cleaner habits has been seen on CBS Evening News, NPR, the Boston Globe, and the Wall Street Journal.
+Their story of decluttering for the sake of developing cleaner habits has been seen on CBS Evening News, NPR, The Boston Globe, and The Wall Street Journal.

-Perfect If You Are | Looking for a book on organization and decluttering for families.
+Perfect If You Are | Looking for a book on organization and decluttering for families

-Reviews | “Joshua Becker’s Clutterfree with Kids is filled with practical strategies and deep wisdom.
+Review | “Joshua Becker’s Clutterfree with Kids is filled with practical strategies and deep wisdom.
 It is a must read for professional organizers and parents!
 He brings an important message to the world.
 His easy to read style, clear ideas, and inspiring personal journey provide a great catalyst for reconsidering our lives.” —Linda Samuels